-Whistler Photo Diary: Photos And A Video From Whistler, Canada
+Whistler Photo Diary: Fun Times In Whistler, Canada

 Bearfoot Bistro Cellar

 Owner Andre Saint-Jacques was a Guinness World Record holder for champagne sabering which is when you lop off the top of a champagne bottle with a sword.
 We were taught how to saber in the cellar and below is a video edit made on my iPhone.
 I was a bit worried since I am accident prone and horrible with knives but I did a decent job.

 I’m a sabering natural!

 The last morning I was in Whistler I was invited by Superfly Ziplines for an experience.
 I had never ziplined before and was a bit nervous.
-I am not totally afraid of heights but I am a bit squeamish when I’m doing something for the first time.
+I am not always afraid of heights but sometimes I can be a bit squeamish when I’m doing something for the first time.

 Here’s a GoPro video edit I made